PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: Proofs

 We emphasize that sub-gaussianity is only assumed for $n=m=1,$ yet our proof holds for $n,m\ge 1.$ This assumption is similar to that made by \citet{germain2016pac}, however we assume $\Delta(X,\theta)$ is everywhere sub-gaussian whereas they assume $\Delta(X,\Theta)$ is \emph{jointly sub-gaussian}.
-We note that their Corollaries 4 and 5 (the relevant claims) have incorrect proofs which do not obviously follow from joint sub-gaussianity; our \Cref{thm:psi_bound} with $m=1$ serves as a correction.
-As also indicated in \citet{germain2016pac}, our $\psi$'s finiteness is also provable by the stronger assumption that $p(x|\theta) \in [a,b]$ where $a,b \in \mathbb{R}$ and for all $\{x \in \mathcal{X}:\nu(x)>0\} \times \{\theta \in \mathcal{T}: r(\theta)>0\}$. \citep{catoni2007pac,alquier2016properties} However, we refain from making such claims, preferring the arguably more general assumptions of \Cref{thm:psi_bound}.
+We note that their Corollaries 4 and 5 (the relevant claims) have incorrect proofs which do not obviously follow from joint sub-gaussianity; our \Cref{thm:psi_bound} with $m=1$ serves as a correction and also explains the different technical assumption.
+As also indicated in \citet{germain2016pac}, our $\psi$'s finiteness is also provable by stronger assumptions, e.g., $p(x|\theta) \in [a,b]$ where $a,b \in \mathbb{R}_{\ge 0}$ and for all $\{x \in \mathcal{X}:\nu(x)>0\} \times \{\theta \in \mathcal{T}: r(\theta)>0\}$. \citep{catoni2007pac,alquier2016properties} However, we refain from making such claims, preferring the arguably more general assumptions of \Cref{thm:psi_bound}.